herculesinc/pg-dao/README.md

 ## Usage
 pg-dao is designed for scenarios when connection to the database is needed for a series of short and relatively simple requests.
 If you need a connection to execute long running queries (or queries that return large amounts of data) or require complex transaction logic, pg-dao is probably not for you.

-Key principals for pg-dao are:
+pg-dao adheres to the following principles:
   * __Single transaction__ - only one transaction is allowed per connection session.
-A transaction can be started at any point during the session, but can be committed (or rolled back) only at the end of the session
+A transaction can be started at any point during the session, and can be committed (or rolled back) only at the end of the session
   * __Low error tolerance__ - any error in query execution will terminate the session and release the connection back to the pool

 The above would work well for many web-server scenarios when connection is needed to process a single user request.
-If an error is encountered during the request, all changes are rolled back, an error is returned to the user, and the connection is release to handle the next request.
+If an error is encountered during the request, all changes are rolled back, an error is returned to the user, and the connection is released to handle next user request.

 In addition to the functionality of pg-io, pg-dao provides a flexible managed model mechanism to make syncing data with the database simpler.

+## Requirements
+pg-dao is written in TypeScript and compiled down to JavaScript (ES6).
+Aa such, it can be used in any JavaScript application which complies with runtime requirements of pg-dao.
+The most recent version of pg-dao __requires Node.js 4.1 or later__ as it relies heavily on many ES6 features such as classes, arrow functions, built-in promises etc.

+Since pg-dao is ES6-centric, many examples below utilize ES6 syntax.
+Some examples also use TypeScript syntax to commutate expected types of variables.

 ## Install

 ```sh
 $ npm install --save pg-dao
 ```

-## Requirements
-pg-dao is written in TypeScript and uses many new features of ES6 (classes, built-in promises etc.).
-As such, it will only work with the latest releases of Node.js which support such features.
-Specifically, the most recent version of pg-dao __requires Node.js 4.1 or later__.

 ## Example